AbdulRehman-GG/layer7-block-fivem/README.md

 # cfx-protections

-# add These lines at the end of Server.cfg
+# Add These lines at the end of server.cfg

 set sv_requestParanoia 3